magento/pwa-studio/packages/upward-spec/README.md

 #### Parsing

-An UPWARD server must support pre-parsing of `graphql` and `mustache` files according to their respective specifications, but should support as many filetypes as necessary and may support custom filetypes.
+An UPWARD server must support pre-parsing of `graphql`, `json`, and `mustache` files according to their respective specifications, but should support as many filetypes as necessary and may support custom filetypes.

 #### FileResolver Error Handling